steveseguin/social_stream/api.md

 - Channel 5: Used for waitlist.html communication
 - Channel 6: Reserved for future use
 - Channel 7: Reserved for future use
+- Channel 8: Reserved for future use
+- Channel 9: Reserved for future use

 When specifying channels, you're defining which channels to receive messages from (IN_CHANNEL) and which to send messages to (OUT_CHANNEL).
 This allows different components of your setup to communicate on separate channels, reducing noise and improving organization.

+When a message is sent, it goes to the specified output channel.
+Those who have that channel set as their input channel will recieve the message.

 ### Available Commands